-- The school will take all reasonable precautions to ensure that children are safe from terrorist and extremist material when accessing the internet in schools and that suitable filtering is in place which takes into account the needs of students. - When concerns are noted by staff that a child may be at risk of radicalisation online then the Designated Safeguarding Lead (DSL) will be informed immediately and action will be taken in line with the safeguarding policy. - Online hate content directed towards or posted by specific members of the community will be responded to in line with existing school policies, including anti-bullying, behaviour etc. If the school is unclear if a criminal offence has been committed then the Designated Safeguarding Lead will obtain advice immediately via the Education Safeguarding Team and/or Kent Police.
+- The school will take all reasonable precautions to ensure that children are safe from terrorist and extremist material when accessing the internet in schools and that suitable filtering is in place which takes into account the needs of students. - When concerns are noted by staff that a child may be at risk of radicalisation online then the Designated Safeguarding Lead (DSL) will be informed immediately and action will be taken in line with the safeguarding policy. - Online hate content directed towards or posted by specific members of the community will be responded to in line with existing school policies, including anti-bullying, behaviour etc. If the school is unclear if a criminal offence has been committed then the Designated Safeguarding Lead will obtain advice immediately via the Education Safeguarding Team and/or Kent Police. - If the school is concerned that a member of staff may be at risk of radicalisation online, the Principal will be informed immediately and action will be taken in line with the Child protection and Allegations policies.

 9.5.
-Responding to concerns regarding cyberbullying
+Responding to concerns regarding Cyberbullying

 - Cyberbullying, along with all other forms of bullying, of any member of Goldwyn school community will not be tolerated.
-Full details are set out in the school policies regarding anti-bullying and behaviour. - All incidents of online bullying reported will be recorded. - There are clear procedures in place to investigate incidents or allegations and support anyone in the school community affected by online bullying. - If the school is unclear if a criminal offence has been committed then the Designated Safeguarding Lead will obtain advice immediately through the Education Safeguarding Team and/or Kent Police. - Students, staff and parents/carers will be advised to keep a record of cyberbullying as evidence. - The school will take steps to identify the bully where possible and appropriate.
-This may include examining school system logs, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary.
+Full details are set out in the school policies regarding anti-bullying and behaviour. - All incidents of online bullying reported will be recorded.

-- Students, staff and parents/carers will be required to work with the school to support the approach to cyberbullying and the schools e-Safety ethos. - Sanctions for those involved in online or cyberbullying may include: - Those involved will be asked to remove any material deemed to be inappropriate or offensive. - A service provider may be contacted to remove content if those involved refuse to or are unable to delete content. - Internet access may be suspended at school for the user for a period of time.
-Other sanctions for students and staff may also be used in accordance to the schools antibullying, behaviour policy or Acceptable Use Policy. - Parent/carers of students involved in online bullying will be informed. - The Police will be contacted if a criminal offence is suspected.
+- There are clear procedures in place to investigate incidents or allegations and support anyone in the school community affected by online bullying. - If the school is unclear if a criminal offence has been committed then the Designated Safeguarding Lead will obtain advice immediately through the Education Safeguarding Team and/or Kent Police. - Students, staff and parents/carers will be advised to keep a record of cyberbullying as evidence. - The school will take steps to identify the bully where possible and appropriate.
+This may include examining school system logs, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary. - Students, staff and parents/carers will be required to work with the school to support the approach to cyberbullying and the schools e-Safety ethos. - Sanctions for those involved in online or cyberbullying may include: - Those involved will be asked to remove any material deemed to be inappropriate or offensive. - A service provider may be contacted to remove content if those involved refuse to or are unable to delete content. - Internet access may be suspended at school for the user for a period of time.
+Other sanctions for students and staff may also be used in accordance to the schools antibullying, behaviour policy or Acceptable Use Policy. - Parent/carers of students involved in online bullying will be informed. - $\circ$ $\;$ The Police will be contacted if a criminal offence is suspected.